eguvenc/o2/Router/Docs/README.md

 #### Filter Classes

-In all of the examples above, we used Closures to hold the logic of the filter.
-Obullo also allows you to create a specific class for your custom defined filter.

-Why would you want to do this?
-Well if you have many particular complex filters, it will probably make sense to abstract them away from the filters.php file to prevent that file from getting messy.
-This will make organising and maintaining your filters a lot easier.
+Keep filters in classes make organising and maintaining your filters a lot easier.

-Filter classes also use IoC Container.
-This means that they will automatically be able to use dependancy injection so you can very easily test that they are working correctly.
+Filter classes also use Container.
+This means that they will automatically be able to use dependency injection so you can very easily test that they are working correctly.

 Open your filters.php file then put below the content.